Polycrisis

-A polycrisis (from the French polycrise) is a situation in which multiple, distinct crises (economic, environmental, geopolitical, social, or technological) occur simultaneously and interact in ways that amplify each other, producing outcomes more severe than the sum of the individual crises.
-The concept highlights the interdependencies and feedback loops between global systems, where shocks in one domain (e.g., climate change, financial instability, pandemics, energy insecurity, or political conflict) cascade into others.
+A polycrisis (from the French polycrise) describes multiple crises (economic, environmental, geopolitical, social, or technological) occurring simultaneously and interacting in ways that amplify each other, producing outcomes more severe than the sum of the individual crises.
+The concept highlights the interdependencies and feedback loops within global systems, where shocks in one domain (e.g., climate change, financial instability, pandemics, energy insecurity, or political conflict) cascade into others.
+Beyond describing complexity and fragility, the "polycrisis" also captures elite helplessness in the face of ruptures, as observed in Project Syndicate: "We often complain that [leaders] in Davos are out of touch with everyday people.
+Today... they are just as confused as the people they are meant to represent."
+Critics such as Daniel Drezner have characterized it as a buzzword, which may distract from the root causes of crises and create an overwhelming sense of complexity that hinders effective responses.